 BACKGROUND: Hand massage therapies have been used to relieve anxiety and pain in various clinical situations.
 The effects of machine-based hand massage on preoperative anxiety in ambulatory surgery settings have not been evaluated.
-The hypothesis examined in this study is that machine-based hand massage is as effective as physical massage in ambulatory surgery patients awaiting surgical procedures.

 PURPOSE: This prospective study was designed to investigate the effect of machine-based hand massage on preoperative anxiety and vital signs in ambulatory surgery patients.